 Pantheon and Trevi

 Once in Rome, it would be unwise to ignore such a church as the Pantheon.
 And such a monument as Vittoriano on Venice Square, near the Capitoline Hill.
-You can climb up, and inside you can explore the exhibits of Museum of the Risorgimento.
+You can climb up, and inside explore the exhibits of Museum of the Risorgimento.

 Vatican City